jgossit/GarminActivityCompare/README.md

 GarminActivityCompare
 =====================

-Garmin Activity Compare is a java application designed to compare two Garmin activities visually over a Google Maps route.
+Garmin Activity Compare is a java application/java servlet designed to compare two Garmin activities visually over a Google Maps route.

 This looks similar to the 'player' on Garmin Connect, however that is only capable of displaying a single activity while the 'compare' function on Garmin Connect only compares a table of lap times.